Choosing the best eCommerce platform is not an easy task.

 An eCommerce platform is a piece of software that allows you to build an online store and run a business online.
 It gives you the tools to create and manage your site, including products and day-to-day operations.
 Most if not all, eCommerce builders use drag and drop functions.

 There are many different reasons to use e-commerce platforms, but here are the most important ones:

 - Inexpensive – E-commerce platforms are not super expensive, some of them even cost nothing.
 While you definitely have expenses when running an online shop, it’s a lot less than developing your own solution from scratch.
 Plus, the more you pay, the more of your business can you usually hand over to technical solutions.

 - One solution fits all – Especially when going with a hosted solution, you are able to let go of more parts of running your site.
-No need to deal with web hosting, security, updates and likes.
+No need to deal with web hosting, security, updates, and the likes.
 Instead, you are able to simply concentrate on growing your business.

 9 Best eCommerce Platform Options

 Alright, now that you have a better idea of what to look for in an eCommerce platform, it’s time to talk about what’s out there.
 In the following, we will go over the advantages and disadvantages of some of the most popular eCommerce platforms available, their pricing structure, and who they are most suitable for.

-Full disclosure: I earn a commission whenever you end up purchasing an e-commerce platform through my referral links in this review.
-This helps me to run WebsiteSetup as a business.
+Full disclosure: We earn a commission whenever you end up purchasing an e-commerce platform through our referral links in this review.
+This helps us to run WebsiteSetup as a business.
 Thanks for your support.